YunlongJiao/pathwaypred/results/notebook.md

 ## TODO

-- collect finished jobs in both 160310 and 160421 and plot new results
+- finish featselect.Rmd
-- look at FS frequencies and do indepSignif test for all features in script 160502/3_results.Rmd
+- collect finished jobs in both 160310 and 160421 and send both 3_results.sh to run
-- feature selection with pathways and add selected other-genes in there to enhance prediction in a new-date folder
+- feature selection with pathways and add selected other-genes in there to enhance prediction

 ## Future work